 If everything is in order but your styles are still not overwritten, make sure you use the same CSS selectors in your media query that you are trying to override.
 In case the earlier ones are more specific, they can keep overwriting the new selector.

-Another option is that you have CSS declared inline (meaning directly inside an HTML document as opposed to the stylesheet).
-In that case, see if you can remove the inline CSS or force an overwrite with !important
+Another possibility is that you have CSS declared inline (meaning directly inside an HTML document as opposed to the stylesheet).
+In that case, see if you can remove the inline CSS or force an overwrite with !important.
+Also, if an earlier declaration has !important already attached to it, this could be the reason your overwrites don’t work.

-Media Queries Not Working on Desktop
+Media Query for Desktop Not Working

-are not the same.
-For the first media query screen size, not viewport size is the decisive factor.
-So, if that is defined as 480px, the design will not change in a desktop browser (since the desktop device has a larger screen, even if its viewport is 480px) but on an iPhone it will.
+Let’s say the max-device-width is defined as 480px.
+This means the design will not change in a desktop browser because the desktop device has a larger screen, even if its viewport is 480px.
+However, it will change on an iPhone.

-will fix this.
-In fact, I find using max-width
+Using max-width will fix this.
+In fact, using max-width is sufficient for most cases.

 <meta name="viewport" content="width=device-width, initial-scale=1" />